n-ii-ma/API-Practice-2.0/README.md

 ## Setup
 Run ```npm run dev``` to start the server and navigate to http://localhost:5000/api/users on your machine or simply open the link you see in the console and add ```/api/users``` to the end of the URL.

+You can use [Postman](https://www.postman.com/) to view the functionality of the API.

+## Docs
 Navigate to http://localhost:5000/api-docs to view the API Docs which is built with [Swagger](https://swagger.io/).

-You can also use [Postman](https://www.postman.com/) to view the functionality of the API.

 ## Usage
 Useful for practicing the functionality of a RESTfull API.